Vishwajeetk87/Myportfolio/README.md

  make sure config.yaml is created where you would run this utility from.

  **3) Command.**
- - to run this utility run myportfolio --myportfolio , this will give return on overall portfolio.
+ - to run this utility run portfolio_tracker --myportfolio , this will give return on overall portfolio.

 **4) About Myportfolio**